 - It helps an anxious feline get acclimated to a new home around new people.

-- It encourages lazy or couch-potato felines to move around a bit more which helps them to burn off some calories.
+- It encourages couch-potato felines to move around more, which helps them to burn off some calories.

 The downside of catnip: